zhendrikse/tdd/tdd-katas/train-reservation/README.md

 # Train reservation kata

+The assignment in this kata is to build a reservation system for train tickets based on a set of business rules.

 ## Goal

 The emphasis in this kata is on practicing/getting acquainted with [double-loop TDD](https://sammancoaching.org/learning_hours/bdd/double_loop_tdd.html) using example mapping as a means to formulate the test(s) in the outer loop.

-## Task
+## Business Rules

-The assignment in this kata is to build a reservation system for train tickets based on the following business rules
+The user story is pretty straightforward:

+> *As* a passenger
+> *I want to* book a train ticket in advance
+> *so that* I can count on it with my planning.

+When facilitating the example mapping workshop, you can choose between a couple of different approaches/profiles.

+### Profile 1: The One With Last-Minute Bookings

+- 3 rules are introduced at the same time.<br/>
+  ⇒ All seats for one reservation in the same coach.<br/> ⇒ Max 70% of the entire train.<br/>
+  ⇒ Ideally, max 70% of each coach.
+- We want to keep seats for last-minute bookings because they are valuable (10% more expensive).
+- We want to distribute bookings for security reasons.

+### Profile 2: The One With Hidden Discounts

+- 3 rules introduced one by one.<br/>
+  ⇒ All seats for one reservation in the same coach.<br/>
-- 70% of the maximum train capacity can be reserved in advance
+  ⇒ Max 70% of the entire train.<br/>
+  ⇒ Ideally, max 70% of each coach.
+- We want to keep seats for last-minute bookings because they are valuable (10% more expensive).
+- At most 8 seats per reservation because you benefit from a 5% discount starting from 6 seats per reservation.

+### Profile 3: The One With Overbooking

+- No rules are introduced at all.
+There is only one sketched example illustrating the following rule:<br/>
+  ⇒ All seats for one reservation in the same coach.
+- We don’t care about the distribution of bookings across the train.
+- We accept overbooking as you don’t need to have a seat to take the train!

+### Profile 4: The One With High-Comfort Standards

+- No rules are introduced at all.
+There is only one sketched example illustrating the following rule:<br/>
-- All seats of one reservation must be in the same coach
+  ⇒ All seats for one reservation in the same coach.
-- Ideally, all coaches have 70% occupation

-In case you want to make it even more complex, you may want to impose an additional rule

-- Ideally, all persons who are part of a single reservation should be seated together as closely as possible.
+- We don’t care about the distribution of bookings across the train.
+- We refuse overbooking as we have high comfort standards.
+- You can choose specific locations across the train (window, aisle, duo).

 The size nor the layout of the coaches is given, but a typical layout could look like this: